HTXwojtek/HTXwojtek/README.md

 ### 👋 Hi, I’m HTXwojtek

-**Hi there I'm 15 year old, self-thought frontend and backend dev.
+**Self-thought frontend and backend dev.
 I really enjoy to do it!**

 ![Visitor](https://komarev.com/ghpvc/?username=HTXwojtek)
 ### Tools i use: